 The Office of Human Resources oversees the employment process for students working at Harvey Mudd College.
 Students who are seeking jobs on campus can visit the Office of Career Services’ students pages for assistance.
 Once you have accepted an offer, please notify the department’s administrative staff so that they may submit job information through Workday to the Office of Human Resources to process.
 For department administrative staff contacts, please email firstname.lastname@example.org.

-Chi Herrington, Human Resources Associate, ensures that students and hourly employees are paid accurately and on time.
+Chi Herrington, Interim Assistant Director for Human Resources , ensures that students and hourly employees are paid accurately and on time.
 She also assists departments to facilitate new hire and employment transactions for all Harvey Mudd students.

-Eva Gomez, Human Resources Assistant, supports the employment process for students from other Claremont Colleges and temporary staff working at Harvey Mudd College.
+Eva Gomez, Interim Human Resources Associate, supports the employment process for students from other Claremont Colleges and temporary staff working at Harvey Mudd College.

 - Workday Human Resources Information System allows employees to view and update personal information and access pay and tax information.